 CISY 1003 (introduction to microcomputers) may be taken in the first semester as an elective.
+CISY 1003 is strongly recommended for students without Microsoft Office experience.

 MEDR 2614 (advanced coding & reimbursement) may be taken in the last semester as an elective.